 Registering your IP is, without a doubt the most effective form of protection.

 Design rights are the linchpin of creative industries.
-The registration fee in the UK is £60 for your first design and you can apply for a European Union registered Community design, online, for €350.
+The fee to register a design in the UK is £60 for your first design and you can apply for a European Union registered Community design, online, for €350.

 Patents, on the other hand, can be expensive and difficult to get.
-Free advice on the UK Government’s website will help you to ascertain, whether or not, a patent is right for your business.
+Free UK government advice on patents will help you to ascertain, whether or not a patent is right for your business.

 Copyright registration is not compulsory.
 Indeed, in 167 countries of the world, copyright arises automatically, when a literary, dramatic, musical and artistic work, including illustration and photography is created.

 Although registering and defending your IP rights abroad may seem daunting, once again help is at hand.
-The EU funds four IP rights helpdesks staffed by experts who can provide free, confidential advice on IP issues tailored advice for SMEs.
-Three of these are specialised in issues relating to China, South East Asia and Latin America.
+There is a free EU IP rights helpdesk providing confidential advice on IP issues tailored for SMEs.
+This advice spans EU related issues, plus there is also advice available for EU businesses operating in India, China, South East Asia and Latin America.

 Defend your intellectual property